Netherlands national football team: FIFA World Cup

 The Netherlands' first two tournament appearances at the 1934 and the 1938 editions saw them lose their first round matches to Switzerland (1934) and Czechoslovakia (1938).

-After not qualifying for the next six World Cups, they qualified for the 1974 FIFA World Cup in West Germany.
+After not entering the 1950 and 1954 tournaments before failing to qualify for the next four World Cups, they qualified for the 1974 FIFA World Cup in West Germany.
 They lost 2–1 in the final, with Gerd Müller scoring the winning goal for the Germans, that year's hosts.
 The Netherlands once again made the 1978 FIFA World Cup final with the team finishing second in the group behind Peru.
 After finishing top of the all-European group in the second round, they met Argentina in the final.
 Argentina protested René van de Kerkhof's forearm plaster cast.
 After that protest, the game went to extra time where Argentina won 3–1 after scoring two goals in extra time.

 The 1990 edition saw the Netherlands not win a single game throughout the tournament, scoring only two goals in the group stage.
 1994 saw the Netherlands knocked out in the quarter-final stage as they lost to eventual champions Brazil with Branco's brutal free-kick sending them out.
-After qualifying from their group with five points, the Netherlands made the semi-finals of the 1998 edition where they once again lost to the Brazilians!
-This time, however, it was by penalties.
+After qualifying from their group with five points, the Netherlands made the semi-finals of the 1998 edition where they once again lost to the Brazilians, this time via a penalty shootout.
 Both Phillip Cocu's and Ronald de Boer's shots missed the goal to give Brazil a spot in the final.
 This was taken very hard by the Netherlands.
 The Netherlands went on to finish in fourth place after losing to Croatia in the third place playoff.